Freeze brand: Removing excess coolant

 After the area to be branded is cleaned and soaked with alcohol, the brand is removed from its coolant.
 It is very important to shake the brand vigorously to remove as much coolant as possible from its working surface.
-This is necessary because drips of coolant are capable of freezing an animals skin on their own as they roll down its body, producing a permanent drip mark down the hide of the animal.
-It is also necessary because the dynamic viscosity of ethanol greatly increases at cryogenic temperatures, rising more than eight fold from room temperatures.
+This is necessary because drips of coolant are capable of freezing an animal's skin on their own as they roll down its body, producing a permanent drip mark down the hide of the animal.
+It is also necessary because the dynamic viscosity of ethanol greatly increases at cryogenic temperatures, rising more than eight-fold from room temperatures.
 The thicker alcohol necessitates a more thorough shaking than one would give the same brand covered in water.

 Branding

-Once shaken free of coolant the brand is pressed to the animal's bare skin with a slight rocking motion for between six and sixty seconds, with between 35 and 45 pounds of force (16–20 kg; 170-200 N).
+Once shaken free of coolant the brand is pressed to the animal's bare skin with a slight rocking motion for between six and sixty seconds, with between 35 and 45 pounds of force (16–20 kg; 170–200 N).
 Time is most often kept by an assistant with a stopwatch as the difference between a brand that grows back with white hair and one that remains bald forever can be less than five seconds.

 Re-chilling brands

 The iron is then returned to the coolant bath.
 Once used, a branding iron in its coolant takes between two and ten minutes to reach its working temperature again.
-For this reason several irons are usually cooled at the same time to permit rapid branding of more than one animal or the convenient duplication of alphanumeric characters such as "AA" or "33".
+For this reason, several irons are usually cooled at the same time to permit rapid branding of more than one animal or the convenient duplication of alphanumeric characters such as "AA" or "33".
 So long as dry ice remains in an alcohol bath, irons submerged in it will eventually reach working temperatures.